Top 10 Best Sites

 Furthermore, the parameters of monogamy often go assumed and unspoken, so ideas of what constitutes cheating may not be discussed.

-Also, monogamy presents us with very limited options if you meet someone else you are attracted to.
+Also, monogamy presents us with limited options for sexual expression and enjoyment.
+You’re not able to act on your desires if you meet someone else you are attracted to.

-You either break up and move on to the new, exciting person (called serial monogamy), cheat or do your best to forget about this new, exciting person (while realizing there will always be someone that will get you excited).
+What if you feel physical attraction for another person?
+You either break up and move on to the new, exciting person (called serial monogamy), cheat on your monogamous partner, or do your best to forget about this new, exciting person (while realizing there will always be someone who attracts you outside your relationship).

 Finally, practicing serial monogamy can mean exposing yourself to a greater STI risk (unless you are consistently using condoms and other barriers like dental dams with your new partners and you both get tested before having unprotected sex).